powerpak/pathogendb-pipeline/README.md

 Currently, you also need to be in the `pacbioUsers` group on Minerva and have access to the `premium` LSF queue and the `acc_PBG` LSF account.

-To avoid hitting resource limits on the login nodes on Minerva, we recommend that you run the pipeline on the interactive1 or interactive2 nodes, which have no such limits.
-To do so run `ssh interactive1` or `ssh interactive2` after logging into Minerva normally.
+To avoid hitting resource limits on the login nodes on Minerva, we recommend that you run the pipeline on one of the interactive nodes, which have no such limits.
+To do so run `ssh interactive1`, or `ssh interactive2`, or ... up to `ssh interactive6` after logging into Minerva normally.
+You can also [submit pipeline runs to a bsub queue](#running-as-a-bsub-task), which will deduct resources against your LSF account.

 ## Usage